Steven Munoz is a student at the Global Environmental History Master-programme

 What is your background?
 Where do you come from?

 I come from Los Angeles, California.
-I obtained a Liberal Arts degree from University of California at Riverside (Sociology and Communication studies) and took Gender studies and Education policies at Lund University here in Sweden.
+I attended Mount San Antonio College where I received my A.A. degree and played on the collegiate water polo and swim team.
+I transferred to University of California at Riverside where I obtained my Bachelor of Arts degree in Sociology; I obtained a Liberal Arts degree from University of California at Riverside (Sociology and Communication studies) and took Gender studies and Education policies at Lund University here in Sweden.

 Growing up, we did not really study local history and climate; it is more a Western European Colonial narrative.
 I have a mixed heritage of Native American, African American and Mexican, and felt the lack of knowing my own history.

 Why did you choose to study the master programme in Global Environmental History at Uppsala University?